glimpse-project/glimpse/src/README.md

 Training a decision tree
 ========================

-Run the tool 'train_rdt' to train a tree.
+Run the tool `train_rdt` to train a tree.
 Running it with no parameters, or with the `-h/--help` parameter will print usage details, with details about the default parameters.